Dipsli/best-css-blogs/README.md

-# best-css-blogs
+# h2 +30 CSS Blogs You Should Visit Occasionally
 Whether you're a beginner or an expert, you'll find a blog that's right for you in the list below.
 Maybe it will even encourage you to start a blog on CSS.

-+30 CSS Blogs You Should Visit Occasionally
 CSS is a nightmare for some, and a joy for others.
 It's all about personal interests.
 If you're in the tech world, you need CSS somehow.

 Whether you're a beginner or an expert, you'll find a blog that's right for you in the list below.
 Maybe it will even encourage you to start a blog on CSS.